 Informal, conversational artist talks are featured at each show’s reception.
 Each artist in the exhibition speaks briefly about their work and visitors have the opportunity to ask questions and engage in conversation.
 Both lively and informational, the talks give visitors a chance to meet the artists and consider the intersection of the work with contemporary issues.

-A call for art will be held annually.
-Information will be posted by November 2016.
+A call for art will be held sometime in 2017.
+Information will be posted here.

 Now in the Gallery

 In my current body of work I look at the idea of excess, when images of excess become meaningless and fall into the realm of pattern.
 This idea of gluttony is reflected in our current culture.
 We are a hedonistic society, always looking for more until the more we are looking for loses its meaning.

 My studio practice has consistently been large scale, mural-sized oil paintings, though I often work directly on the wall exploring painting as installation.
 The dimension of my work relates to the size of the human body and the potential for painting to physically overwhelm the viewer.
 I work directly on the wall as I experiment closely with the architecture making paintings that engage floor to ceiling.

 Research, reading and exploration are vital to my studio practice, consistently driving my work forward.
 I continuously seek and study epic narratives, creating my own for each work.
 I am fascinated with crowds of people converging in one space at one time.
 I investigate various events and practices that bring large numbers of life forms together to discover how beings interact when driven together in mass quantities.
 This includes

 religious practices, festivals, holidays, political gatherings, orgies, feeding frenzies, stampedes, riots, migrations, etc. Recently I have been drawn to images of battles and duels, where opposing forces fight for the same space.
 I am interested in what drives us to violence and destruction of life.